 The area's average household size of 1.95, is considerably lower than the county average of 2.75.
-There is both a significantly smaller population of school-age children (5- to 19-year-olds) and a significantly larger population of 20- to 34-year-olds.
-A full demographic profile for the area can be found in the appendix.
+There is a significantly smaller population of school-age children (5- to 19-year-olds) and a significantly larger population of 20- to 34-year-olds.
+A full demographic profile for the area can be found in the Appendix.

-There are 787 multi-family units, 67 percent of which are occupied by renters compared to 34 percent countywide.
-Of the total number of rental units, 88-or 11 percent-are MPDUs.
-The two multi-family buildings in the area, Meridian and Avalon, provide 8 percent and 13 percent Moderately Priced Dwelling Units (MPDUs), respectively.
-Symphony Park, an 112 Townhome development, has 15 percent, or 17 units, MPDUs.
+There are 787 multifamily units, 67 percent of which are occupied by renters compared to 34 percent countywide.
+Of the total number of rental units, 88-or 11 percent-are Moderately Priced Dwelling Units (MPDUs).
+The two multifamily buildings in the area, Meridian and Avalon, provide 8 percent and 13 percent MPDUs, respectively.
+Symphony Park, has 112 townhomes and 15 percent, or 17 units, are MPDUs.
 A full housing profile for the area can be found in the Appendix.